VA-Adapter: Adapting Ultrasound Foundation Model to Echocardiography Probe Guidance: Experiments

 \subsection{Datasets and Implementation Details}

-\paragraph{Datasets} Data were collected using a GE machine equipped with an M5S probe, and the collection method is described in \Cref{method:dataset}.
-The entire data collection process was approved and supervised by the University Medical Ethics Committee.
-In our experiment, 284 scans were used for training and 72 for validation, with data from different subjects in each set.
+\textbf{Datasets.} Data were collected with a GE machine (\textit{General Electric, USA}) equipped with a M5S probe (\Cref{method:dataset}) under approval and supervision of the University Medical Ethics Committee.
+We use 284 scans for training and 72 for validation, with data from different subjects in each set.

-\paragraph{Model Architecture} The length of the input image sequence $ L $ is set to 4 by default.
-The bottleneck dimension $r$ (adapter dimension) in our VA-Adapter is set to 64 by default.
-The activation function uses ReLU.
-The core vision-action interaction module $S_\psi$ is implemented as a Transformer block that employs 4 attention heads and an MLP ratio of 2, meaning that the hidden dimension of the feed-forward layers is twice the embedding dimension.
-The positional encoding of the vision-action features employs a 1-dimensional sincos encoding method.
-The weights of fully connected layers and convolutional layers are initialized using a truncated normal distribution, with biases initialized to 0 and variance set to 0.02.
-The weights of layer normalization are initialized to 1 and biases to 0.
-After passing through the image encoder, the image features and action features are mapped to a dimension of 128 through the linear layer respectively, and then concatenated before being input to the sequence encoder $E_\rho$, which is a GRU with an input dimension of 256 and a hidden layer dimension of 128.
-The final prediction head $H_{\xi_{i}}$ consists of two MLP layers, with a GELU activation function applied between them.
+\textbf{Model Architecture.} By default, the input sequence length is $L{=}4$ and the adapter bottleneck dimension (adapter dimension) is $r{=}64$, with ReLU activation.
+The core vision--action interaction module $S_\psi$ is a Transformer block with 4 attention heads and an MLP ratio of 2, using 1D sincos positional encoding.
+We initialize linear/conv weights with truncated normal ($\sigma{=}0.02$) and set biases to 0; LayerNorm weights are initialized to 1 and biases to 0.
+After the image encoder, image and action features are each projected to 128-d and concatenated as input to the GRU sequence encoder $E_\rho$ (input 256, hidden 128).
+Each prediction head $H_{\xi_i}$ is a two-layer MLP with GELU in between.

-\paragraph{Training Strategy} During training, the Adam optimizer is used with a batch size of 256, an initial learning rate of $ 1 \times 10^{-4} $, and a cosine learning rate decay strategy, with a final learning rate of $ 1 \times 10^{-6} $.
-Training runs for 5 epochs, and all experiments are performed on four A100 GPUs.
+\textbf{Training Strategy.} We train with Adam (batch size 256) for 5 epochs, using a cosine-decayed learning rate from $1\times10^{-4}$ to $1\times10^{-6}$, and all experiments are performed on four A100 GPUs.

-\paragraph{Evaluation Metric} We use two evaluation metrics to assess performance: the training parameter count and the mean absolute error (MAE) between the predicted action $\mathbf{a}^{'}$ and the ground-truth $\mathbf{a}$.
-The MAE is computed separately for the translation and rotation:
+\textbf{Evaluation Metric.} We report trainable parameters and the Mean Absolute Error (MAE) between predicted $\mathbf{a}'$ and ground-truth $\mathbf{a}$, computed separately for translation and rotation: